ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json.md

 ## Skipping unknown columns

-By default ClickHouse will ignore unknown columns when importing JSON data.
+By default, ClickHouse will ignore unknown columns when importing JSON data.
 Let’s try to import the original file into the table without the `month` column:

 ```sql
 CREATE TABLE shorttable